Page 2

 Towing

 There are strict procedures for breakdown towing.
 For the ex ADF U1700, if towing by raising the front (with the rear end on the road), part of the gearbox will be spinning and it needs lubrication.
-Apparently the gearbox mechanical oil pump cannot work with the gearbox in neutral (its driven by the input shaft) .
+The gearbox mechanical oil pump cannot work with the gearbox in neutral (its driven by the input shaft) .
 Therefore, I am advised by forum members that the gearbox will need to be in gear whilst towing.
 However, for the gearbox to be in forward or reverse, the engine will need to be disconnected from the gearbox, otherwise the engine will be spun via the driveshaft (risking damage to the engine and cause a dragging load on the tow vehicle).
 Apparently if towing forward, then the gear lever must be in forward.
 If towing backwards the gearlever must be in reverse (so that the oil pump rotates in the right direction).

 Roof Lining